various calculations

 #define RADIAN(ARC) ((ARC)*3.14159 / 180)

-The next program is for a person 160 cm tall looking up at a tree from a distance of 5 m.
+The following program calculates the angle of elevation when a person with a height of 160cm looks up at a tree from a distance of 5 meters.

-This is an example of finding the height of a tree if the angle was 40 degrees.
+Here's an example of finding the height of the tree when the angle is 40 degrees.

 #include <math.h>